-- 8.5.
-Senior Management, defined as the Head of Paid Service, Chief Officers and their direct reports, are responsible for helping shape the programme of assurance work.
-This is achieved through analysis and review of key risks to achieving the Council's objectives and priorities. - 8.6.
-The SIAS Board is the governance group charged with monitoring and reviewing the overall operation of SIAS, including: - · resourcing and financial performance, - operational effectiveness through the monitoring performance indicators, and - the overall strategic direction of the shared service
+- 7.4.
+Where stated in its Terms of Reference, the Audit Committee provides an annual report to the Council detailing the Committee's activities through the year.
+In addition, and as required, the Committee ensures that there is appropriate communication of, and involvement in, internal audit matters from the wider publicly elected Member body. - 7.5.
+The Head of SIAS is responsible for ensuring that the outcome of all final Internal Audit reports is reported to all members of the Audit Committee, and Executive Members (where relevant to their portfolio), in a format agreed with these relevant parties. - 7.6.
+Senior Management, defined as the Head of Paid Service, Chief Officers, and their direct reports, are responsible for helping shape the programme of assurance work.
+This is achieved through analysis and review of key risks to achieving the Council's objectives and priorities. - 7.7.
+The SIAS Board is the governance group charged with monitoring and reviewing the overall operation of SIAS and reporting to the Audit Committee its findings, including: - resourcing and financial performance - operational effectiveness through the monitoring performance indicators - the overall strategic direction of the shared service.

-9. Independence and Objectivity
+8. Independence and Objectivity

-- 9.1 No element in the organisation should interfere with audit selection, scope, procedures, frequency, timing, or report content.
-This is necessary to ensure that internal audit maintains the necessary level of independence and objectivity. - 9.2 As well as being impartial and unbiased, internal auditors will have no direct operational responsibility or authority over any activity audited.
-They will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that might impair their judgment. - 9.3 When asked to undertake any additional roles/responsibilities outside internal auditing, the Head of Assurance will highlight to the Audit Committee any potential or perceived impairment to independence and objectivity having regard to the principles contained within the PSIAS Code of Ethics as well as any relevant requirements set out in other professional bodies to which the CAE may belong.
-The Audit Committee will approve and periodically review any safeguards put in place to limit any impairments to independence and objectivity. - 9.4 The Head of Assurance will confirm to the Audit Committee, at least annually, the organisational independence of SIAS.
+- 8.1.
+No element in the organisation should interfere with audit selection, scope, procedures, frequency, timing, or report content.
+This is necessary to ensure that internal audit maintains the necessary level of independence and objectivity. - 8.2.
+As well as being impartial and unbiased, internal auditors will have no direct operational responsibility or authority over any activity audited.
+They will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that might impair their judgment. - 8.3.
+When asked to undertake any additional roles/responsibilities outside internal auditing, the Head of Assurance will highlight to the Audit Committee any potential or perceived impairment to independence and objectivity having regard to the principles contained within the PSIAS Code of Ethics as well as any relevant requirements set out in other professional bodies to which the CAE may belong.
+The Audit Committee will approve and periodically review any safeguards put in place to limit any impairments to independence and objectivity. - 8.4.
+Where SIAS has been required to provide assurance to other partnership organisations, or arm's length bodies such as trading companies, the Head of Assurance will ensure that the risks of doing so are managed effectively, having